czernitko/ansible-plugin-lookup_ldap/README.md

   gssapi:
     dns_canon: true
   # Valid only for authentication mechanism "gssapi".
-  # If dns_canon is set to true, then reverse DNS is used to canonicalize
+  # If dns_canon is set to true, then reverse DNS is used to canonicalize the SASL host name.
-  # the SASL host name.
-Equivalent to passing '-N' to ldapsearch command.
+  # Setting to false is equivalent to passing '-N' to ldapsearch command.
   # Default: true

   scope: subtree